-Give each child an Advent passport.
-You can create the passports in advance or allow the kids to cut out the pieces of the passport and staple it together.
+Give each child an Advent Passport.
 Invite them to draw a picture of themselves and fill out the information.

 Use a fun stamp to stamp the page for week 1 in the space provided.
 Let the kids know that they should bring their passport back every week to get a new stamp.
 You may even provide a small prize for anyone who gets all five of the pages stamped.